 The Stanford Go-To-Market program, delivered in collaboration with De Beers, kicked off in Gaborone on Monday 19th March 2018 through a boot camp that will see the programmes’ first cohort undergo entrepreneurial training.

-The week-long boot camp is to help the 50 (fifty) young Batswana entrepreneurs who have been enrolled, gain confidence and skills to commercialise their business ideas and accelerate their route to market.
+The week-long boot camp is to help the 50 (fifty) young Batswana entrepreneurs who have been enrolled, gain confidence and skills to commercialise their business ideas, to gain more website traffic and accelerate their route to market.

 The programme will be facilitated by the Stanford Graduate School of Business, a renowned international University in the United States of America.